k2view-academy/K2View-Academy/articles/34_JMX_statistics/05_monitoring_dashboard_example_setup.md

   - Promtail should be installed and should run on all machines.
   - Loki should be installed on the monitoring machine and should listen to all Promtail instances.
   - Promtail instances should send the application's log files to Loki to be monitored.
-- Promtheus and Loki should be added as data sources in Grafana.
+- Prometheus and Loki should be added as data sources in Grafana.
 - When you start running Promtail, Loki should already be running.
 - The Dashboard example assumes that the Fabric log files are located on the Fabric cluster nodes at "/opt/apps/k2view/logs/k2fabric.log".
 If your deployment is located in a different location, modify the Fabric Log metric's query.
 A similar change may be needed in the Promtail config file.